bjarneo/uptime-cron-alerts/README.md

 ## Note

-Please make sure that the Slack webhook URL is kept confidential and not shared publicly.
+Please ensure the Slack webhook URL is kept confidential and not shared publicly.